meateam/listener-manager/README.md

-# gateway-template
+# listener-manager

-### A generic gateway for http-to-rpc requests forwarding
+### A manager for listening to rabbit queue and fetching the required metadata from the grpc connections